millylindona/millylindona/README.md

-my name s milly evelyn
+my name is milly evelyn
+* i'm studing at Alura
-I'm developing in the JavaScript language
+* I'm developing in the JavaScript language
-I use this space to organize and share my projects.
+* I use this space to organize and share my projects.